 Promotional rates

 Advance purchase/Early bird rate.
 A discounted rate for booking weeks or months (typically 30-120 days) beforehand is usually non-refundable.
-This condition solves one of the critical problems of hotel revenue management: People tend to cancel early reservations for various reasons.
-A non-refundable rate shifts financial responsibility to travelers, and the hotel is guaranteed revenue.
+This condition solves one of the critical problems in hotel revenue management: People tend to cancel early reservations for various reasons.
+A nonrefundable rate shifts financial responsibility to travelers, and the hotel is guaranteed revenue.

-However, the staff should be prepared for the guests' dissatisfaction in case of cancellation because many people simply don’t notice terms written in fine print when booking.
+However, the staff should be prepared for guests' dissatisfaction in the event of a cancellation, as many people simply don’t notice the terms in the fine print when booking.

-Here, you can see the offer from Resident Hotels (the British collection of city center hotels).
-Terms and conditions include the rate being non-refundable and the hotel having the right to cancel the reservation due to a force majeure.
+Here, you can see the offer from Resident Hotels (a British collection of city-center hotels).
+Terms and conditions include a non-refundable rate and the hotel's right to cancel the reservation due to force majeure.

 An example of an Early bird rate.
 Source: The Resident Hotels